Home

 • January 2024: Annual Review of Fluid Mechanics article by Prof. Johnson and Prof. Michael Wilczek (Univ. of Bayreuth, Germany) on “Multiscale Velocity Gradients in Turbulence” is published: https://doi.org/10.1146/annurev-fluid-121021-031431

-• December 2023: Prof. Johnson awarded the Air Force Office of Scientific Research (AFOSR) Young Investigator Program (YIP) award.
+• December 2023: Prof. Johnson awarded the Air Force Office of Scientific Research (AFOSR) Young Investigator Program (YIP) award, in the Unsteady Aerodynamics and Turbulent Flows program.

 • November 2023: Prof. Johnson awarded the National Science Foundation (NSF) CAREER award.